robguderian/cs-tech-primer/docs/5_debugging/readme.md

 This is the **number one** thing we use to debug our code.
-We can set breakpoints where we want our code to **stop** running, so we can inspect our code at that point.
+We can set breakpoints where we want our code to **stop** running, so we can inspect our code at that point, including view the stack, so we can see *how we got here*.
 We can then do a number of things.
 These are the usual names for the actions:

 * Step/step in: run the next line of code.
 If the next line of code is a